Table of Contents

 02. Decentralization

-• A single organization or government does not run Bitcoin but an autonomous network of computers called “nodes.”
+A single organisation or government does not run Bitcoin but an autonomous network of computers called “nodes.”

-• It spreads out power so that no one authority can control or mess with it.
-It lowers the danger of inflation that comes from having too much central control.
+It spreads out power so that no one authority can control or mess with it.
+It lowers the danger of inflation from too much central control.

 03. It Can Be Transferred Easily

-• The things that bitcoin has in common with gold are that it is safe, rare, lasts a long time, and is easy to trade.
+Bitcoin shares the following characteristics with gold: it is safe, rare, lasts a long time, and is easy to trade.

-• Compared to gold, Bitcoin is more accessible to move, store, and use in different places.
-But no one state controls Bitcoin so that anyone can keep it.
+Compared to gold, Bitcoin is more accessible for moving, storing, and using in different places.
+However, no state controls Bitcoin, so anyone can keep it.

 04. Nature of Deflation